-The polar bear is the largest predator in its habitat and therefore has no animal enemies to fear.
-Polar bears get their food in different ways, and in this article, I look at the techniques they use.
+The polar bear is the largest predator in its habitat and has no animal enemies to fear.
+Polar bears catch their food in different ways, and in this article, I look at the techniques they use.

-Polar bears are the bears that consume the most meat and are totally carnivorous, with their main source of food being ringed seals.
-Seals are a great food for polar bears because they are rich in fat and provide them with several days worth of food and energy.
+Polar bears consume the most meat out of all bear species and are carnivorous, with their primary source of food being ringed seals.
+Seals are an excellent food for polar bears because they are rich in fat and provide them with several days’ worth of food and energy.
 Polar bears get plenty of nutrients from the seal fat.

 An average seal can be more than one hundred thousand calories.
 As a polar bear can measure around 2.5 meters in height and weigh 500 kilos, these bears need to consume an average of sixteen thousand calories daily.
 For this reason, polar bears require at least 2 kg of fat per day to stay healthy.

-In addition to having special teeth to catch and kill their prey, Polar bears have several ways of catching seals.
+In addition to having unique teeth to catch and kill their prey, Polar bears have several ways of hunting seals.
 Polar bears, although large, can be incredibly quiet and have great patience, waiting for the perfect time to attack.
-However, the polar bear may make many attempts before it can catch its prey.
+However, the polar bear may make many attempts before catching its prey.

-The polar bear can spend hours waiting for its prey without luck and can travel many kilometers before finding food.
-Polar bears have the ability to catch their prey both on land and in the water but prefer to hunt on land.
+The polar bear can spend hours waiting for its prey without luck and travel many kilometers before finding food.
+Polar bears can catch their prey both on land and in the water but prefer to hunt on land.

 How Do Polar Bears Catch Their Prey?

 Seals spend 90% of their day underwater.
 However, ringed seals are mammals and have to breathe.
-It is at this time when they become visible and are vulnerable to polar bears.
+At this time, they become visible and are vulnerable to polar bears.

 Seals spend most of their time underwater under deep layers of ice, making it difficult for the polar bear to locate.
 Seals use holes in the ice to the surface and breathe.

-One of the bear’s most effective techniques for catching a seal is waiting for it to breathe right into the hole where the polar bear has decided to wait.
+One of the bear’s most effective techniques for catching a seal is waiting for it to breathe right into the hole where the polar bear has decided to stay.

-The polar bear chooses between the different holes through which the seal will breathe.
-The polar bear has to remain completely still, avoiding sudden movements or scratching the ice, since it can alert the seal.
+The polar bear chooses between the different holes the seal will breathe through.
+The polar bear must remain completely still, avoiding sudden movements or scratching the ice since it can alert the seal.

 The bear can transmit vibrations with its movements towards the ice and the water.
-The seals’ whiskers have nerve fibers that allow them to realize that a bear is close without having to see it.
+The seals’ whiskers have nerve fibers that allow them to realize that a bear is close without seeing it.
 On average, seals can last about 10 minutes without taking a breath before they start looking for a hole in the ice.

-The polar bear’s problem is that the seal can have more than 10 holes through which to breathe within a radius of two square kilometers.
+The polar bear’s problem is that the seal can have more than ten holes to breathe within a radius of two square kilometers.

 If the bear is positioned by the correct hole, then they have the perfect opportunity to make the attack.
 The bear has about 70 thousandths of a second to react when they see or hear that the seal has come out to breathe.

-When this happens, the seal must quickly search for another vent in the ice; however, if he cannot find one when he is about to run out of the air, he will return to the vent where he tried to trick the bear.
+When this happens, the seal must quickly search for another vent in the ice; however, if it cannot find one when it is about to run out of air, it will return to the vent where he tried to trick the bear.

 A polar bear’s legs allow it to swim long distances.
-With its thermal protection layers, including body fat, the polar bear can conserve its heat and adapt to low temperatures.
+The polar bear can conserve its heat and adapt to low temperatures with its thermal protection layers, including body fat.

 This ability allows the bear to be patient, waiting, and observing its prey from a distance before approaching it silently.

 The bear tries to approach without the seal noticing and waits to attack when it is close enough.
-Polar bears can wait until it notices that its prey is paying attention elsewhere.
+Polar bears can wait until it detects that their prey is paying attention elsewhere.

 The polar bear can wade through the waters, camouflaging itself between the ice sheets.
 Its distinctive white color allows it to sneak up on a seal.

 This type of hunting is possible when the seal decides to perch on ice blocks to rest.
-If the seal detects the bear while watching it but notices that it is at a great distance, it may remain in the same place.
+If the seal detects the bear while watching it but notices that it is far away, it may remain in the same place.
 However, what happens is that the bear disappears between the ice and the water, reemerging closer to the seal.
 This hunting technique is not always successful as seals are also very fast.

 How Do Polar Bears Get Their Food?

-Polar bears have incredible claws with which to grab prey so that it doesn’t escape.
-They use their claws, whether it’s waiting for their prey to breathe in an ice vent or viewing it from afar and cautiously approaching.
+Polar bears have incredible claws to grab prey so that it doesn’t escape.
+They use their claws, waiting for their target to breathe in an ice vent or viewing it from afar and cautiously approaching.

-The polar bear is an explorer who undertakes long walks to find prey that can satisfy their hunger.
+The polar bear is an explorer who undertakes long walks to find prey that can satisfy its hunger.

-They can walk for miles, under strong winds that even dull the sound of their prey.
-The bear can walk for days without seeing traces of prey and without hearing anything to alert their attention.
-The sound of breathing from a seal can awaken their attention and make them aware.
+They can walk for miles under strong winds that even dull the sound of their prey.
+The bear can walk for days without seeing prey traces and hearing anything to alert their attention.
+The sound of breathing from a seal can get their attention and make them aware.

 Polar bears are solitary animals.
 There is not enough food for them to be in groups or as a couple sharing their food unless they are in mating season.